Jam sandwich (food)

 A jam sandwich is usually composed of two slices of bread with jam (or jelly) in the middle.
 It is normally consumed at lunchtime or as a snack.
-In Scotland, they are also known as pieces and jam, or jeely pieces.
+In Scotland, they are also known as pieces and jam, or jelly pieces.

-If another spread is added, particularly peanut butter, it becomes a variation of the Peanut Butter and Jelly (PB&J) sandwich.
+If another spread is added, particularly peanut butter, it becomes a variation of the peanut butter and jelly sandwich.

 Origin

-Jam sandwiches are thought to have originated at around the 19th century in the United Kingdom.
+Jam sandwiches are thought to have originated around the 19th century in the United Kingdom.
 The jam sandwich was an affordable food.
-One plausible reason for this was that the ingredients that the jam sandwiches were made from cost little to manufacture and due to taxes being lifted on sugar in 1880, it became widely available as a cheap foodstuff.
+One plausible reason for this was its ingredients cost little to manufacture; and due to taxes being lifted on sugar in 1880, it became widely available as a cheap foodstuff.

+Miners in Yorkshire and South Wales (United Kingdom) would take a jam sandwich and piece of cheese with them down the pits; these would cut through the dust and give different textures and flavours.